caesar003/vimrc/README.md

 ## Additional Consideration: Building Vim from Source for Enhanced Compatibility and Features

-When setting up your Vim environment, it's worth noting that there could be compatibility issues if you're using pre-built packages from package managers like sudo apt install vim.
+When setting up your Vim environment, it's worth noting that there could be compatibility issues if you're using pre-built packages from package managers like `sudo apt install vim`.
 Certain plugins may require additional support or features that are not included in these pre-built packages.

 Moreover, features such as clipboard integration are often unavailable in pre-built Vim packages.
 By building Vim from source, you can ensure compatibility with plugins that require extra support and enable additional features like clipboard integration.